Carl NelsonAssociate Professor

 - Mechanical systems design and analysis

-- Incorporation of graph-theoretic techniques in mechanical systems design
+- Graph-theoretic techniques in robotics and mechanical systems design

 - For more information, visit Dr. Nelson's Research Group